tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.
 Deployment implications of this feature are discussed in {{deployment}}.

+ECH is not in itself sufficient to protect the identity of the server.
+The target domain may also be visible through other channels, such as plaintext client DNS queries or visible server IP addresses.
+However, DoH {{?RFC8484}}
+and DPRIVE {{?RFC7858}} {{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
+Private origins may also be deployed behind a common provider, such as a reverse proxy.
+In such environments, the SNI remains the primary explicit signal used to determine the server's identity.

 ECH is supported in TLS 1.3 {{!RFC8446}}, DTLS 1.3 {{!RFC9147}}, and
 newer versions of the TLS and DTLS protocols.